Where to Stay in Portland, Oregon - 7 Best Areas & Places

 Not only are Downtown Portland and the Pearl District great for sightseeing, but they're also centrally located with excellent public transportation.
 This allows you to visit landmarks throughout Portland easily without relying on private transport.

-🛎️ Luxury accommodations in and nearby Portland Downtown
+🛎️ Luxury accommodation in and nearby Portland Downtown

 Where to stay in Portland for a weekend trip?